mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 1. View your application's current configuration
 2. Note an existing environment variable value
 3. Edit the configuration and change that value
-4. Save and track the update operation
+4. Save and watch the operation status
 5. Wait for operation to complete
 6. Verify the change in configuration view
 7. Check your application's behavior reflects the new value